 There are a number of different yurt camps available for skiing in the region, so we’ve chosen the one with the most comfortable facilities and best views and scenery!
 It’s accessed via an 8km 4WD track up to the trail head, where we are met by skidoos which transport our bags up to the camp whilst we skin the final 4km up to the yurts.
-The camp itself very well equipped for such a remote location; with separate dining, cooking and sleeping Yurts.
+The camp itself is very well equipped for such a remote location; with separate dining, cooking and sleeping Yurts.
 4 people sleep in each Yurt, so there’s plenty of space, with mattresses and sleeping bags provided.
 All yurts are equipped with electric lighting (powered by hydro-electric and a generator), power sockets for recharging electricals and a wood burning stove, which will be lit each evening and early morning before breakfast by the camp heating manager.
-The camp has basic outdoor toilets, a sink and wash basin in the main dining yurt, outdoor seating for apres ski hanging out and a ‘Banya’ Russian sauna next to the river, for anyone brave enough to take the plunge!
+The camp has basic outdoor toilets, a sink and wash basin in the main dining yurt, outdoor seating for apres ski hanging out and a ‘Banya’ Russian sauna with a hot water supply for personal washing after each days’ skiing.
 A bar with draught beer, drinks and vodka (of course) complete the set up.

-NB This is an ‘off the beaten track’ ski trip to a less developed nation, so a flexible mindset and a sense of adventure are pre requisites to enjoy this type of holiday.
-Expect the unexpected and you’ll have a great time – but if you like everything to go like clockwork, then best to ski in Verbier and Zermatt!
+This is an ‘off the beaten track’ ski trip to a less developed nation, so a flexible mindset and a sense of adventure are prerequisites to enjoy this type of holiday.
+Expect the unexpected and you’ll have a great time!

-This is an off the beaten track trip.
-To take part you should be at Fitness Level 3 and Tech Level 3-4 (see our Fitness/Experience guidelines below).
-You need at least 3 weeks ski touring experience and good quality powder skiing experience in order to join this trip – as you need to be able to ski the fall line at a good pace, whilst making linked medium and long radius turns in deep powder snow (it really is deep stuff – so to ski it successfully, you need to be able to keep your speed up and not fall over often, as it’s hard work and time consuming getting up again!)
+Please do not underestimate the fitness and ski ability requirements for this trip – to take part you should be at Fitness Level 3-4 and Tech Level 3-4 (see our Fitness/Experience guidelines below).
+You need at least 3 weeks ski touring experience and good quality powder skiing experience in order to join this trip – as you need to be able to ski the fall line at a good pace, whilst making linked medium and long radius turns in deep snow (it really is deep stuff – so to ski it successfully, you need to be able to keep your speed up and not fall over often, as it’s hard work getting up again!)
 If you haven’t skied with us before, then a reference from a guide (or ski tour leader that we know) will be required.
-The skiing includes 5-6 hour days with generally steady climbs and typically 800-1200m of ascent a day – so you can expect to be skinning for 3-4 hours a day.
-Type of ascent: we use 100% skinning during the trip – approx 8000m of skinning up, 8000m of skiing down, with day packs and at mid altitude.
+The skiing includes 5-7 hour days with typically 1000-1200m of ascent a day – so you can expect to be skinning for 3-4 hours a day.
+Type of ascent: we use 100% skinning during the trip – approx 8-9000m of skinning up, 8-9000m of skiing down, with day packs and at mid altitude.

 Special Kit Requirement – Wide Skis

-You need to trust us on this one (ie it’s obligatory!) – we insist that everyone has a pair of extra wide powder skis on this trip.
-For a typical adult male, this means ~110mm+ underfoot (105+ for lighter skiers and 115+ for heavier skiers).
-In the local snowpack, on narrower skis the only way to keep moving is to lean back a long way all of the time (which we all know, is very difficult and tiring) – so for the safety and enjoyment of the whole group, we insist that everyone skis on suitably wide skis.
+You need to trust us on this one (ie it’s obligatory!) – everyone must have a pair of wide powder skis on this trip, preferably mounted with pin bindings (for Uk based customers, we have a number of free rental pairs available – see below).
+Typically, this means ~105mm+ underfoot (100+ for lighter skiers and 110+ for heavier skiers).
+In the local snowpack, on narrower skis the only way to keep moving is to lean back a long way all of the time (which as we all know is difficult, tiring and not much fun) – so for the safety and enjoyment of the whole group, we insist that everyone skis on suitably wide skis.